ecorn85/Excel_Raffle_System/README.md

   4. The ability to expand up/create new worksheets while still maintaining functionality.

 ## Implementation
-The workbook uses Excel's Visual Basic functionality to manipulate cells.
+The workbook uses Excel's Visual Basic API to manipulate cells.
 It also uses Excel's built-in formulas and conditional formatting.

 The code can be accessed by pressing "Alt + F11."